SushantChavan1999/Walmart_Sales/README.md

      - Profit margin analysis by branch and category.
    - **Documentation**: Keep clear notes of each query's objective, approach, and results.

+### 10. Power BI: Data Visualization and Reporting
+   - **Connect to MySQL:** Use Power BI’s MySQL connector to import the processed data from the database.
+   - **Dashboard Creation:** Design interactive and informative dashboards, including visualizations such as:
+	- Sales and Profit Overview
+	- Sales Trend Analysis
+	- Product & Category Performance
+   - **Business Insights:** Display key metrics and insights in a visually appealing way to assist decision-making.

-### 10. Project Publishing and Documentation
+### 11. Project Publishing and Documentation
    - **Documentation**: Maintain well-structured documentation of the entire process in Markdown or a Jupyter Notebook.
-   - **Project Publishing**: Publish the completed project on GitHub or any other version control platform, including:
+   - **Project Publishing**: Upload the finalized project to GitHub including:
     	- The `README.md` file (this document).
-     - Jupyter Notebooks.
+     	- Jupyter Notebooks file.
      	- SQL query scripts.
+	- Power BI file.
      	- Data files.

 ---

 ## Requirements